maciejzgadzaj/commerce_moneris/modules/hpp/README.txt

      Please note that in the production environment response urls must be secure (HTTPS).
 Self signed certificates will work.
 HTTP addresses will not work.

+     Also, asyncronous transaction responses are always returned over port 443 (even in the test environment).
+Make sure this port is open on your firewall, and properly redirected to your testing server if required.